mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-18-spring-boot-oauth2-filter-details.md

 - `/oauth2/authorization/{registrationId}` is the endpoint which redirection to the endpoint of the Authorization Server will be applied.
 (Redirection will be applied by the `OAuth2AuthorizationRequestRedirectFilter` )

-- Spring security expects redirect URI in this format: (therefore when you set the redirect URIs in the console.cloud.google or other providers such as Github, Facebook, you should consider it)
+- Spring security expects Authorization Server redirect URI in this format: (therefore when you set the redirect URIs in the console.cloud.google or other providers such as Github, Facebook, you should consider it)

 ```wiki
 "{baseUrl}/{action}/oauth2/code/{registrationId}"